repository-preservation/lcmap-spark/README.md

 ## Developing and Releasing
 Releases for Mesos Cluster Dispatcher are handled via release branches.

-For each new version of the image to be released, a new release branch should be created and the Dockerfile & Makefile, etc should be updated with the desired changes.
-Any additional bug fixes should be committed against the appropriate release branch.
+A release branch should be created for each new version.
+Changes and updates should be committed directly to the release branches.

-Release branch versions corresponds to the Mesos version and Spark version which are included.
+Release branch versions correspond to the Mesos and Spark version which are in the image.

-Example, for Mesos 1.1.1 and Spark 2.1.0, the Mesos Cluster Dispatcher release branch is named releases/1.1.1-2.1.0, and the Docker image is tagged as such.
+Example, for Mesos 1.1.1 and Spark 2.1.0, the Mesos Cluster Dispatcher release branch is named ```releases/1.1.1-2.1.0```, and the Docker image is tagged ```1.1.1-2.1.0```.